Ravi-Upadhyay/git-playground/README.md

 ## Index - What all included

 1. Cheatsheets
    - Atlassian Cheatsheet: A brief cheetsheet including main commands.
-[Altassian Cheatsheet]()
+[Altassian Cheatsheet](https://github.com/Ravi-Upadhyay/git-playground/blob/master/Cheatsheets/atlassian/atlassian-git-cheatsheet.pdf)
    - Git Tower Cheatsheet Bundle: A collection of cheatsheets, nicely structured.
-[Git Tower Cheatsheet]()
+[Git Tower Cheatsheet](https://github.com/Ravi-Upadhyay/git-playground/tree/master/Cheatsheets/git-tower)
+2. Markdown (.md) File Syntax
-2. GIT Submodules
+3. Submodules
+4. Template - README.md file

+### Cheatsheets

+These cheatsheets contain basic to advance level git commands that will enable you to master/troubleshoot git.
+Git command line is very vast and advanced which may include several scenarios.
+While cheatsheet by Atlassian is handy one page to use on your normal day to day needs, Git tower has collection of documents to help get rid of any riddle that might come.

+### Markdown

+Please find link below to learn more about how to write markdown files.
+The purpose of writing markdown files is they are simple and can contain wide variety of information that may need for present some document about any repository or project.

-### GIT Submodules
+### Submodules

 * The purpose of git submodules is to have an independent another git repository within a git repository.
 * Suppose, in your project you have some submodule which exists as an independent git repository or project.
 A plugin may be.
 * Another use which I see to manage git account by clubbing similar set of repository. (i.e. some ES6 repo may be part of JS).

-#### GIT Submodules - How it works ?
+#### Submodules - How it works ?

 1. To add any repository as submodule, clone it inside repository normally `git clone https://github.com/repo-sub-module.git`
 2. Use `git status` you will be able to see added repository as `untracked folder/files`